neilmewada/CrystalEngine/README.md

 * **FusionCore**: Widgets library used to build GUI applications with declarative syntax.
 * **Fusion**: Adds more high level Fusion widgets like TreeView, ListView and more.

-### System domain
+### Engine domain

-System domain modules are at high level of the engine.
+Engine domain modules are at high level of the engine.

-* **System**: The main module that contains the high level game engine systems, game framework, etc.
+* **Engine**: The main module that contains the high level game engine systems, game framework, etc.
-* **GameSystem**: Only for standalone builds.
+* **GameEngine**: Only for standalone builds.
 Runtime implementation of System module.

 ### Editor domain

 Contains all the editor modules.

 * **EditorCore**: Implements Asset processing and serves as the foundation of the editor & host tools.
-* **EditorEngine**: Host/editor implementation of the System module i.e. Engine.
+* **EditorEngine**: Host/editor implementation of the Engine module.
 * **CrystalEditor**: Contains all the editor related GUI and features and uses Fusion for the widgets.

 # Screenshots